 In Anderson's second season, they set up a play-off semi-final clash with local rivals Norwich City, in which he scored the equaliser in their 1-1 draw in the first leg.

-He spent a season with Bradford in 2015/16 before making the Deadline Day switch to Northampton Town last September.
+He spent a season with Bradford in 2015-16 before making the Deadline Day switch to Northampton Town at the end of that campaign.

 The 30-year-old scored seven goals in 38 appearances for the Cobblers as they secured a 16th-placed finish in their first season back in League One.